 A new treatment is now being used with good results.
-The vet uses a lazer to “kill off” the corn.
+The vet uses a laser to “kill off” the corn.
 We are not sure which vets offer this treatment.

 If you dog cannot walk then try Therapaws Boots.

-We are unable to get specific advice over the phone unless you adopted your dog from us.
+We are unable to give specific advice over the phone unless you adopted your dog from us.
 You do need to refer any queries to your vet.

-There are also greyhound corn specific facebook pages.
+There are also greyhound corn specific facebook pages which offer advice, including in relation to a technique called Flexor Tenotomy.
 You will find lots of people on the pages, who have lots of different advice.
-Please remember to also consult your vet but surgery should be a last resort.
+Please remember to also consult your vet.

 There seem to be no logical reason for corns and why some treatments work for some dogs and not others.
 You will need to be patient and keep with whichever treatment you have chosen.